- Introduction

 Importing Widgets Bundle

-To import widgets bundle, you should:
+To import a widgets bundle, you should:

-- In the popup, you will be prompted to upload the JSON file.
+- In the pop-up, you will be prompted to upload the JSON file.
 Drag and drop a file from your computer, then click "Import" to add a widget bundle to the library;

 - The widgets bundle is imported